gftea/amqprs/README.md

 ## Design philosophy

 1. API first: easy to use and understand.
 Keep the API similar as python client library so that it is easier for users to move from there.
-2. Minimum external dependencies: as little external crates as possible.
+2. Minimum external dependencies: as few external crates as possible.
 3. lock free: no mutex/lock in client library itself.